mwpastore/sinja/README.md

 ##### `graft {|rio| ..}` => TrueClass?

-Take a [resource identifier object][22] and update the relationship on `resource`.
+Take a [resource identifier object][22] hash and update the relationship on `resource`.
 To serialize the updated linkage on the response, refresh or reload `resource` (if necessary) and return a truthy value.